Sweetland Center for Writing Departmental Information

 The Sweetland Center for Writing aims to help writers become more confident, skilled, and knowledgeable about writing and the subjects they write about.
-Sweetland faculty and peer tutors supplement formal writing instruction with one-to-one consultations in the Writing Workshop, Peer Tutoring Centers, the Online Writing Lab (OWL), and the Synchronous Online Writing Lab (SyncOWL).
+Sweetland faculty and peer tutors supplement formal writing instruction with one-to-one consultations in the Writing Workshop, Peer Tutoring Centers, Online Writing Lab (OWL), and Synchronous Online Writing Lab (SyncOWL).

 Writing Workshop.
-Writing Workshop, held in 1310 North Quad, offers free half-hour one-on-one sessions with University writing instructors for students who want feedback on their writing.
+Writing Workshop, held in 1310 North Quad, offers free half-hour one-to-one consultations with Sweetland writing instructors for students who want feedback on their writing.
 Make an appointment on our website, www.lsa.umich.edu/sweetland.